-- A. Five (or more) of the following symptoms have been present during a two-week period and represent a change from previous functioning; at least one of the symptoms is either (1) depressed mood or (2) loss of interest or pleasure. - (1) Depressed mood most of the day, nearly every day, as indicated by either subjective report or observation made by others. - (2) Markedly diminished interest or pleasure in all, or almost all, activities most of the day, nearly every day (as indicated by either subjective account or observation). - (3) Significant weight loss when not dieting or weight gain, or decrease or increase in appetite nearly every day. - (4) Insomnia or hypersomnia nearly every day. - (5) Psychomotor retardation or agitation nearly every day. - (6) Fatigue or loss of energy nearly every day. - (7) Feelings of worthlessness or excessive or inappropriate guilt (which may be delusional) nearly every day (not merely self-reproach or guilt about being sick). - (8) Diminished ability to think or concentrate, or indecisiveness, nearly every day (either for subjective account or as observed by others). - (9) Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation without a specific plan, or a suicide attempt or a specific plan for committing suicide. - B. The symptoms cause clinically significant distress or impairment in social, occupational, or other important areas of functioning. - C. The episode is not attributable to the physiological effects of a substance or to another medical condition. - D. The occurrence of the major depressive episode is not better explained by schizoaffective disorder, schizophrenia, schizophreniform disorder, delusional disorder, or other specified and unspecified schizophrenia spectrum and other psychotic disorders. - E. There has never been a manic episode or hypomanic episode
+A. Five (or more) of the following symptoms have been present during a two-week period and represent a change from previous functioning; at least one of the symptoms is either (1) depressed mood or (2) loss of interest or pleasure.
+(1) Depressed mood most of the day, nearly every day, as indicated by either subjective report or observation made by others.
+(2) Markedly diminished interest or pleasure in all, or almost all, activities most of the day, nearly every day (as indicated by either subjective account or observation).
+(3) Significant weight loss when not dieting or weight gain, or decrease or increase in appetite nearly every day.
+(4) Insomnia or hypersomnia nearly every day.
+(5) Psychomotor retardation or agitation nearly every day.
+(6) Fatigue or loss of energy nearly every day.
+(7) Feelings of worthlessness or excessive or inappropriate guilt (which may be delusional) nearly every day (not merely self-reproach or guilt about being sick).
+(8) Diminished ability to think or concentrate, or indecisiveness, nearly every day (either for subjective account or as observed by others).
+(9) Recurrent thoughts of death (not just fear of dying), recurrent suicidal ideation without a spe- cific plan, or a suicide attempt or a specific plan for committing suicide.
+B. The importa symptoms cause clinically significant distress or impairment in social, occupational, or other ant areas of functioning.
+C. The condition episode is not attributable to the physiological effects of a substance or to another medical on.
+D. The schizor occurrence of the major depressive episode is not better explained by schizoaffective disorder, ohrenia, schizophreniform disorder, delusional disorder, or other specified and unspecified schizophrenia spectrum and other psychotic disorders.

+E. There has never been a manic episode or hypomanic episode

 Source: Adapted from American Psychiatric Association.
-DSM-5.
+DSM-557.